-I love Tea Books.
+Tea Books are so much fun to look through.
 I have many that I have been collecting over the years.
-I am sharing some of my favorite tea party books here, from cookbooks to party planning, etiquette, and tea theme books.
-At one time, I was a Tea Party Planner and hosted many tea parties.
+I am sharing some of my favorite tea party books here, from cookbooks to party planning, etiquette, and tea recipe books.
+At one time, I was a Tea Party Planner and hosted many parties.
 I had a lot of fun doing this and I love to get ideas about mini sandwiches and desserts.

 Here is your resource for Afternoon Tea Recipes and Ideas.